[###style:css-sidetoc]

 So what?

 You can still use edit mode.
 And the error was yours, you're in a game, and following the rules, even if "they are not easy" or "you don't like them".
 This is just a tacit reminder you're within a system with its own rules.
-If you're unable or unwilling to adopt systems, you're probably better off doing something else than trying to collaborate with people.
+If you're unable or unwilling to adopt systems, you're probably better off doing something else than trying to collaborate with people, at least at a high level.

 ### If this glitch wouldn't exist, it would have to be invented.
 And since it's platform-provided, the anarchists can't even blame a person.